An Interview with Alan Butterworth, Recovering Alcoholic

 AT: Do you think you have an addictive personality?

 AB: 100% addictive.
 After alcohol it became prescription pills and after that even coke!
 I think you are born with it.
 The medical fraternity is divided on why we are addicts.
-It is probably a combination of factors such as chemical imbalences in the brain to socialisation and life experinces.
+It is probably a combination of factors such as chemical imbalances in the brain to socialization and life experiences.

 AT: Were you ever concerned about your likelihood to become addicted?

 AB: Deep down I think I knew I would have a problem one day.
 For me, it only became a real issue in my mid-forties but that varies with each individual.
 Some are a lot younger and some a lot older.

 AT: Was there a quick escalation or did you ‘dabble’?

 AB: It went on for a couple of years with just average problems in my life but the actual slide into illness and total dysfunctionality is a fast process.
 Probably no more than 6 months.

 AT: Has it effected your relationships w/ family and friends?
 How?
 Was there an eventual reconciliation?

 AB: One of the main fallouts of addiction is no doubt your failing relationships.
 These are the changes that you regret the most once you are on the road to recovery.
 I was fortunate and remained in my long term relationship but it was touch and go.
 Without Mary at my side during that time I would not be around to write this today.

 AB: I nearly lost my business as my partner and family had to keep it going while this hell went on around them.